Godzilla vs. Kong: Critical response

-Richard Roeper of the Chicago Sun-Times gave the film 3 out of 4 stars, writing, "Godzilla vs. Kong is the kind of movie you can pretty much forget about almost instantly after you've seen it — but it's also the kind of movie that makes you forget about everything else in your life while you're watching it."
+Richard Roeper of the Chicago Sun-Times gave the film 3 out of 4 stars, writing, "Godzilla vs. Kong is the kind of movie you can pretty much forget about almost instantly after you've seen it—but it's also the kind of movie that makes you forget about everything else in your life while you're watching it."
 Jamie Graham of Total Film gave the film 3 out of 5 stars, writing, "Watching these famous monsters share the screen for the first time since 1963's King Kong vs. Godzilla, in a series of expertly choreographed battles, packs real wallop, even if you can't help wishing that screen was 30ft high at your local cinema."

 Alonso Duralde of the TheWrap said that the franchise had "given up on everything but the monster fights" and wrote, "Yes, obviously, no one goes to these movies for the deep human characters or for plot machinations or even for the metaphors about the environment and industrialization.
-Here's the thing, though — they come in handy to fill in the gaps between the monster battles, and you miss them when they're not there.
+Here's the thing, though—they come in handy to fill in the gaps between the monster battles, and you miss them when they're not there.
 And since even those battles are somewhat perfunctory, what are we even doing here?"
 John Nugent of Empire gave the film 2 out of 5 stars, writing, "Godzilla vs. Kong mostly delivers on its promise of a big monster fighting another big monster.
 It just depends whether you're willing to sit through the toe-curlingly bad set-up that surrounds it."
 Reviewing for The Age, Jake Wilson gave the film 2.5 out of 5 stars, saying, "Overseeing the mayhem is director Adam Wingard, who started out making wittily brutal low-budget horror films before becoming a studio gun for hire.
 Absolutely no sign of his old personality is evident here."

+The film ranks on Rotten Tomatoes' Best Science Fiction Movies of 2021.

 Accolades

+The film was Honored by Seal of Authentic Representation from the Ruderman Family Foundation for Hottle's role as Jia.
+The seal is Honored Kaylee Hottle with disabilities who uses sign language to communicate with the latter creature.

 Sequel

-In March 2022, it was announced that a sequel to Godzilla vs. Kong is scheduled to commence filming later in the year in Gold Coast, Queensland and other locations in South East Queensland.
+In March 2022, it was announced that a sequel to Godzilla vs. Kong was scheduled to commence filming later in the year in Gold Coast, Queensland and other locations in South East Queensland.
 In May 2022, it was announced that Wingard would return to direct and that Dan Stevens had been cast in the lead.
+Hall, Henry and Hottle would also return to reprise their roles.
 Wingard and Stevens had previously worked together on The Guest.
-The film is scheduled to be released on March 15, 2024.
+The film was theatrically released internationally on March 27, 2024 and in the United States on March 29, 2024.